 The mediator will not continue representation of either party should the matter be contested but can refer you to several excellent local divorce attorneys who will advocate on your behalf.

-The mediator can help resolve disagreements before everyone is paying attorneys to fight overall issues.
+The mediator can help resolve disagreements before everyone pays attorneys to fight overall issues.

-The divorce mediator can give unbiased direction and guidance based upon years of experience in family law, both contested and uncontested matters.
+The divorce mediator can give unbiased direction and guidance based on years of experience in family law, both contested and uncontested matters.

 If successful, a mediated divorce will save everyone a lot of time, money, and stress.